What is Cost Per Click (CPC): definition, types, and formula

 There are two basic patterns for defining pay-per-click: flat-rate and bid-based.
 In both cases, the promoter must analyze the potential price of a click from a provided source.
 This price is based on the sort of target person the promoter is anticipating to get as a visitor to their web page, and what the ad promoter can obtain from that visit, usually short term and long term income.

-As with other methods of promoting targeting is essential, and factors that often influence PPC campaigns incorporate interests of the target audience (often represented by a search phrase they looked up in the search engine, or the content of a page that they are browsing), intention (e.g., to buy or not), state, city or region (for geo-targeting), and the time and date that they are browsing.
+As with other methods of promoting targeting is essential, and factors that often influence PPC campaigns incorporate interests of the target audience (often represented by a search phrase they looked up in the search engine, or the content of a page that they are browsing), buying intention, state, city or region (for geo-targeting), and the time and date that they are browsing.

 What is Flat-Rate PPC?